jack-avery/srpk/README.md

 ## ⚠️ Notice

-**This is a learning project for Rust, and is not intended to be used ever!**<br/>
+**This was a learning project for Rust, and might not be entirely secure!**
-That said, code reviews are welcomed, and a list of issues I'm aware of is below:

-- Encryption algorithm is not configurable* (uses AES256)
-- Database engine is not configurable (uses SQLite3)
-- No padding is used in encrypted values

-> \* you can change bcrypt cost
+That said, to my knowledge, this should be OK:
+- Uses AES256
+- Password goes through a bcrypt hash, cost is configurable But, if an issue is spotted, please indicate with an [issue](https://github.com/jack-avery/srpk/issues).

 ## ✍️ Usage